Vivek-04022001/documentation/plone.app.dexterity/advanced/webdav-and-other-file-representations.md

 (remember that in WebDAV, the `MKCOL` request, like a `PUT` for a new resource, is sent with a location that specifies the desired new resource location, not the location of the parent object).

 `NullResource.MKCOL()` handles the valid case where a `MKCOL` request has been sent to a new resource.
-After checking that the resource does not already exist, that the parent is indeed a collection (folderish item), and that the parent is not locked, it calls the `MKCOL_handler()` method on the parent folder.
+After checking that the resource doesn't already exist, that the parent is indeed a collection (folderish item), and that the parent is not locked, it calls the `MKCOL_handler()` method on the parent folder.

 In Dexterity, the `MKCOL()_handler` is overridden to adapt `self` to an `IDirectoryFactory` from `zope.filerepresentation` and use this to create a directory.